The server rooms have cooling systems, and these can fail. If they do, computing staff may contact you, or they may power down your machines.

 1. The server rooms have temperature probes.

-These are only accessible from the Informatics network.
+These links only work from computers on the Informatics network.

 2. Some servers have their own temperature sensors.